Estrogen Receptor Positive clinical trials at UC Health

 3 in progress, 1 open to eligible people

-Talimogene Laherparepvec With Paclitaxel or Endocrine Therapy in Treating Participants With Metastatic, Unresectable, or Recurrent HER2- Negative Breast Cancer
+Talimogene Laherparepvec With Chemotherapy or Endocrine Therapy in Treating Participants With Metastatic, Unresectable, or Recurrent HER2- Negative Breast Cancer

 open to eligible people ages 18 years and up